6 Tips for surviving a PMDD crisis

 - NAPS (UK): a British charity established in 1984 that provides advice and information to support people with premenstrual disorders and their families.

-- Vicious Cycle (UK): patient led-awareness campaign conducted by patients with a team of passionate people worldwide.
+- Vicious Cycle (UK): a patient-led awareness campaign conducted by patients with a team of passionate people worldwide.

-- See Her Thrive (UK): an association formed by a team of occupational psychologists and women’s health experts who provide the right resources and information to employers to support their employees affected by disorders related to their cycle.
+- See Her Thrive (UK): an association formed by a team of occupational psychologists and women’s health experts who provide employers the right resources and information to support their employees affected by disorders related to their cycle.

 3. Peer Support